 - Become certified and trained as a taxi driver.

 Ohioans don't need a special license to operate an all-purpose vehicle (APV) or a snowmobile.

 But to operate an APV or snowmobile on the state's public lands or waterways, you'll need to have a current operator, probationary, or commercial driver's license.

-Under stringent requirements, children who are at least 14 may be granted a hardship license to drive within 10 miles of their home in order to:
+Under stringent requirements, children who are at least 14 years old may be granted a hardship license to drive within a restricted distance of their home in order to:

-For more details on obtaining the license, call the Bureau of Motor Vehicles at (614) 752-7600.
+For more details on obtaining the license, call the Bureau of Motor Vehicles at (844) 644-6268.